NeoMorpheus99/Profile/_pages/about.md

 **Introduction**

-I am Norbu Tshering Lepcha, a passionate and driven student from Bhutan, a graduate with honors in Computer Science and Systems Engineering.
+I am **Norbu Tshering Lepcha**, a passionate and driven student from **Bhutan**, a graduate with honors in Computer Science and Systems Engineering.
 With a strong interest in the fields of Computer Science, Artificial Intelligence (AI), Machine Learning (ML), and Cybersecurity, I am eager to explore how these technologies can be leveraged for the betterment of society.
 I aspire to contribute significantly towards sustainable development through innovative technological solutions, especially in a rapidly advancing digital world.

 **1. Academic Background and Technical Skills**